LaRambla20/Repo12_ExpRob-assignment2/README.md

 * the position and orientation of the markers is assumed to be the one showed in the simulation;

 ### System's limitations
 Most of the limitations derive from the hypotheses that were made for the implementation of the system.
 For instance, the previously described 'dummy' mechanisms regarding the battery make the system simpler, but necessarily less realistic.
 Another limitation that stems from the system's hyptheses is: the robot's arm motion is necessarily tailored for a limited set of markers configurations that are necessarily found where the robot is spawned.
 Finally, the robot can only detect urgent locations that are adjacent to the location that it is in (as mentioned above).
+It is important to note that, while implementing the marker detection, one of the markers was wrongly detected as '155' (instead of '17') due to an unknown problem.
+In order to solve this issue, the `marker_server` node was modified so as to reply to the ID '155' with the same information associated to the ID '17'.

 ### Possible improvements
 Some of the possible improvements simply consist in solving the system's limitations.
 For example, both the discharge and recharge mechanisms could be implemented in a more realistic way, by considering an accurate model of a battery.
 Furthermore, at every iteration all the urgent locations (including the ones that are not adjacent to the robot location) could be ordered in terms of urgency, and, out of this list, the most urgent one could be set as target.
 As regards the markers detection, a more comprehensive way of scanning the robot's surroundings may allow to expand the sets of markers that can be detected.